1) What is the function of the Office of the State Inspector General?

 20) What happens if the Office of Inspector General does not have jurisdiction over a matter?

-You will receive written notification of that fact.
-Whenever possible, we will refer you to the appropriate agency or organization that can provide assistance.
+We will make every effort to refer your complaint to the appropriate agency or organization that can provide assistance.